About the Vibrant Index

 Each of the best practices included in the diagnostic tool was chosen based on research into diversity and inclusion, and the list was vetted by scholars in the field.
 They are broken into nine categories:

-What it Measures: An employer’s public commitment to DEI is achieved by signing a diversity pledge and publishing a nondiscrimination policy.
+What it Measures: An employer’s public commitment to diversity, equity, and inclusion is achieved by signing a diversity pledge and publishing a nondiscrimination policy.

-Why it Matters: Authentic, transparent, and public DEI commitment sets a cultural tone, articulates how a company plans to represent its internal and external stakeholders, illuminates how it views equity, and invites accountability for change.
+Why it Matters: Authentic, transparent, and public diversity, equity, and inclusion commitment sets a cultural tone, articulates how a company plans to represent its internal and external stakeholders, illuminates how it views equity, and invites accountability for change.

 What it Measures: Key employee benefits that have a significant impact on underrepresented and marginalized populations.
 It is indicative of the care that employers take to make work-life balance attainable for all employees.
 This assessment area is not intended to be comprehensive.